prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.enableAnalytics(config)

-Enable sending analytics data to the analytics provider of your choice.
+Enables sending analytics data to the analytics provider of your choice.

-Each analytics adapter has their own invocation parameters.
-For usage, see [Integrate with the Prebid Analytics API](/dev-docs/integrate-with-the-prebid-analytics-api.html).

 For a list of analytics adapters, see [Analytics for Prebid](/overview/analytics.html).

+Note that each analytics adapter has it's own invocation parameters.
 Analytics adapters that are built in the standard way should support a `sampling` option.
 You'll need to check with your analytics provider to confirm whether their system recommends the use of this parameter.
 They may have alternate methods of sampling.

 ```
-pbjs.enableAnalytics({
+pbjs.enableAnalytics([{
+    provider: "analyticsA",
     options: {
+        providerSpecificParams: ...
         sampling: 0.25          // only call the analytics adapter this percent of the time
     }
 });
 ```

+To learn how to build an analytics adapter, see [How to Add an Analytics Adapter](/dev-docs/integrate-with-the-prebid-analytics-api.html).

 <hr class="full-rule" />